bgsoftware/company-site/_posts/2019-05-31-its-time-for-the-world-to-hear-from-us.md

 ---
-layout: default
+layout   : default
-title: It's Time For The World To Hear From Us
+title    : It's Time For The World To Hear From Us subtitle : How often does one get to take an existing company and treat it like a
-subtitle: How often does one get to take an existing company and treat it like a startup?
-We're having a blast!
+           startup?
+We're having a blast! image    : 2019-05-31-its-time-for-the-world-to-hear-from-us.jpg
 ---

 A banana is an edible fruit – botanically a berry – produced by several kinds